tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 ### Yeah, yeah, I'm late.

 With the weird TI format this year I couldn't decide when to finish this article.
 I was originally going to release it once my part of the broadcast began after group stage, but then I realized I'd be 4 teams lighter.
-Let's get started.
+Whatever the case, I'm here now, so let's get started.

 ---